bw2/step-pipeline/README.md

 This library lets you define the steps, their input and output files, commands, etc. and then submits your pipeline to the execution environment.

 The main benefit is that it takes care of common pipeline aspects like:
-- before submitting the pipeline for execution, it.
+- before submitting the pipeline for execution, it
   a) checks pipeline input files and throws an error if any are missing.
   b) skips steps whose outputs already exist and are newer than the inputs.
 - localizes input files and delocalizes output files using different strategies (copy, gcfuse, etc.)